maazabdullah7/pythonApplications/README.md

 The following projects are provided in this repository:
 1. Xpressathon: The code was written originally for a Xpress Bees hackathon and can be altered to write the suitable output to a json file.
 2. Sentiment Analysis: This code can be used to generate a basic wordcloud for the provided input data.
 Make sure to prevent the irrevelant words from dissipating the beauty of your work.
+3. Rainfall Prediction model summarized code.
+Please feel free to contribute and add more state-of-the-art neural network code in it.